-Property Details Glossary
+Property Details Glossary.

 Understanding the details of property is crucial when it comes to buying or renting a new home.
 However, navigating the dozens of property terms, charges, types, and tenures within the UK housing market can be overwhelming.